Social Security Calculator

 SS is designed to replace about 40% of the average American worker's pre-retirement income.
-This value is dependent on each individual's work history; higher income earners will receive larger SS checks than lower income earners, but the check will be a smaller percentage (compared to lower income earners) of their pre-retirement income.
-In 2017, SS paid $1,360 per month on average to retired workers, or $16,320 per year.
+This value is dependent on each individual's work history; higher-income earners will receive larger SS checks than lower-income earners, but the check will be a smaller percentage (compared to lower-income earners) of their pre-retirement income.
 SS is not intended to be a sole source of retirement income, and as such, it is advisable to have other forms of income in retirement.
 This can take the form of anything from rental property income to annuities, mutual funds, or even tax-shielded retirement plans such as a 401(k) and/or IRAs.

 Full Retirement Age

 Full Retirement Age (FRA), sometimes called normal retirement age, is the minimum age at which a person is entitled to full or unreduced retirement benefits from SS.
-Click here to see the full table.
+The FRA is 67 for those born in 1960 or later.
+For those born between 1943 and 1960, the FRA is between 66 and 67.
 A person can receive retirement benefits before their FRA as early as age 62.
 However, the benefits will be reduced based on when a person chooses to receive their benefits relative to their FRA.
 While a person choosing to receive benefits prior to their FRA results in reduced benefits, delaying retirement past FRA results in delayed retirement credits, which increases SS benefits by a certain percentage, up until the age of 70.
-After 70, further delaying retirement no longer increases benefits (though it does not reduce them either).
+After 70, further delaying retirement no longer increases benefits.
 FRA is different when calculating a survivor's benefit; the earliest a widow or widower can receive a survivor's benefit is 60, and benefits do not increase if delayed past FRA.

 Retirement Benefits While Working